vime-js/vime/README.md

 ## Questions

-Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/vime-js) with the tag `vime-js`.
+If you have a question then feel free to raise an issue and start the title with `Question:`.

 ## Where to next?